sproutcore/sproutcore/README.md

 build rich, interactive applications in the web in less code than most simple web pages require today.

-The easiest way to get started with SproutCore is using the Abbot build tools included with the SproutCore package when you install it from the Ruby gem.
+The easiest way to get started with SproutCore is using the build tools included with the SproutCore package when you install it from the Ruby gem.
 Please see the Getting Started documentation on the [SproutCore website](http://www.sproutcore.com/) for more information.